yast/yast.github.io/_posts/2020-11-25-presenting-cockpit-wicked.md

 If you are into systems management, you most likely have heard about [Cockpit](https://cockpit-project.org/) at some point.
-In a nutshell, it offers a good looking web-based interface to perform system tasks, like inspecting the logs, applying system updates, configuring the network, managing services, and so on.
+In a nutshell, it offers a good looking web-based interface to perform system tasks like inspecting the logs, applying system updates, configuring the network, managing services, and so on.
 If you want to give it a try, you can install Cockpit in openSUSE Tumbleweed just by typing `zypper in cockpit`.